terraware/terraware-server/docs/CONVENTIONS.md

 # Coding conventions

-The code should be written in idiomatic Kotlin and should generally follow the guidelines in the official Kotlin [Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html) document.
+Code should be written in idiomatic Kotlin and should generally follow the guidelines in the official Kotlin [Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html) document.

 It runs on the JVM, and thus makes extensive use of Java libraries.
 There are no plans to support multiplatform builds.
 If you find a Java library that does just what you need, use it rather than reinventing the wheel!

-Currently, the build targets the Java 20 JVM.
+Currently, the build targets the Java 21 JVM.
+We use the Amazon Corretto JVM and will generally target the most recent Corretto release.

 ## Formatting